 A real relationship is fondly remembered as a valuable life experience that gifted you with amazing memories to hold dear, important lessons learned and something concrete that your time and energy was put towards.
 Even if it didn’t last, the difference is that it’s typically not considered a waste of time.
 It was meaningful.
 It was something.

 An almost-relationship doesn’t require a proper breakup, either.
-That means you often won’t get closure, which makes it more difficult to move on.
+That means you often won’t get answers or closure, which makes it more difficult to move on.
 In a real relationship, mutual respect is a given, and a respectful breakup with explanations and closure is typically part of the deal.
 This is why getting over what could have been, or what almost was, can come with extra pain rather than less pain.
 The sense of almost having something amazing is much more emotionally traumatizing than having it for awhile and accepting that your time is up.

 There are several types of almost-relationships: The couple who never gave it a full shot; The fake-out where one person presents themselves as relationship material, but turns out to be a player in disguise; the casual daters who act like they’re more but insist they’re less; the couple who almost made it work, but allowed outside influence to sway them; the relationship where someone was disingenuous and exploring other options on the side; the relationship where someone just couldn’t give it their all; the relationship where trust was broken due to some form of deceit early on; the relationship where not enough effort was put forth.
 There are infinite types of almost-relationships, and each is its own special kind of pandemonium.